 3.09 WORK DURING UNIVERSITY RECESSES.
 Teaching duties normally begin with the general meeting of teaching assistants at the start of each term and end when laboratories have been checked out, the final examination in the course to which they are assigned has been graded, and the student has been released by his or her faculty supervisor.
+Even when teaching duties have been completed, students should check with their research advisor before making vacation plans.
 Students being paid entirely or in part from grants to individual faculty members must work out schedules with their research director.